jsturtevant/jsturtevant.github.io/_posts/2014-09-18-Visual-Studio-SQL-Server-Database-Projects.markdown

 - Deployment
 - Windows Azure SQL Database Support

-And don't worry you can do all your ad hoc SQL queries right from Visual studio with out having to boot up SSMS.
+And don't worry you can do all your ad hoc SQL queries right from Visual studio without having to boot up SSMS.
 You can find out more about the tooling from the Channel 9 video  [Introducing SQL Server Database Projects Tooling in Visual Studio 2013](http://channel9.msdn.com/Events/Visual-Studio/Launch-2013/VS111)

 I have only just started to explore the tools but can tell it is going to improve my team's database management practices.
 In what ways do you see your self using these tools?
 What must try features have I missed?